 Named personas

-- Chief of Staff — Strategic assistant for managing tasks, saving links, organizing research, and daily briefings
+Agents come with configurable personas optimized for different workflows:- Chief of Staff — Your default agent.
+Strategic assistant for managing tasks, saving links, organizing research, and daily briefings.

 One default agent